 The scalar value that you specify applies to each element of a composite signal (for example, when the signal is nonscalar or a bus).
 For information about scalar expansion, see Scalar Expansion of Inputs and Parameters.

-To leave the minimum or maximum of a signal unspecified, use
+To leave the minimum or maximum of a signal unspecified, use an empty matrix

 , which is the default value.